itchio/itchio-i18n/README.md

 rendered HTML escaped to prevent any invalid markup or vulnerabilities.

 The `a` in this example actually references a variable named `a`.
 In our code we pass a function that is responsible for rendering the full HTML tag.
+The variable name is flexible, it doesn't have a to be a single letter, and it doesn't need to match the original tag.
+It could be `<b>`, `<1>`, `<loginlink>`, etc.

-Here's what it looks like on our end (in MoonScript):
+Here's how it looks like on the code end when rendered into the page (in MoonScript):

 ```moon